 The UK College of Engineering prides itself on offering students involved in engineering-related extracurricular activities opportunities to travel nationally and internationally for conferences, competitions and research projects.
 The Student Opportunity Fund enables the College to supply students with such funds.
 As a result, our students often graduate with educational experiences beyond the classroom that prepare them for industry challenges in the United States and abroad.

 Contact Melissa Brown at (859) 257-8827 for more information.

 Endowments are of great importance because they provide a dependable source of revenue each year.
 While gifts made on an annual basis are important, they are more unreliable than an endowment because new funds must be secured each year.
 Endowments provide an annual base of income that can transform and sustain programs.

 Endowments can be established to support undergraduate scholarships, graduate fellowships, professorships, chairs, programs, and facilities.
 When an endowment is established, the donor’s contribution is invested and never spent, the endowment’s earnings benefit the college in perpetuity.

 Endowments are a wonderful way to establish a legacy in the name of the donor or to honor an individual.
 The funding level for endowments in the College of Engineering begins at $50,000 and varies depending on the purpose of the endowment.

-To learn more about establishing an endowment with an outright gift or through an estate gift, please contact Jana Kennelly, Director of Philanthropy at email@example.com or 859-257-9191.
+To learn more about establishing an endowment with an outright gift or through an estate gift, please contact Jana Kennelly, Senior Director of Philanthropy at firstname.lastname@example.org or 859-257-9191.

 Gifts-in-kind are personal and corporate gifts of equipment or other allowable material goods to the College.
 Given the needs within the field of engineering, gifts-in-kind are often technological in nature.
 Past gifts include computers, machines and iPads.